THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 Scope of Processing

-As a matter of principle, we only process the data that you yourself have transmitted to us as part of an application procedure.
-Other sources may be consulted after informing and consulting with you.
-For example, whether we may contact a former employer.
+As a matter of principle, we only process the data that you have sent us yourself as part of an application process.
+The use of other sources may only be considered after informing and consulting with you.
+For example, whether we may contact former employers.
 The legal basis for the implementation of an application procedure is §26 BDSG in conjunction with Art.
 6 para.
 1 lit. b GDPR (initiation of an employment contract).
 If you give us your consent to store your data for a longer period of time, this is done on the legal basis of Art.
 6 para.
 1 lit. a GDPR.

 Deletion periods for applicant data

-Your data will be deleted after the above-mentioned period has expired, unless we have to defend ourselves in ongoing proceedings, for example due to a complaint under the General Equal Treatment Act.
-In this case, we will delete your data once the proceedings have been concluded, provided that there are no statutory retention periods.
+After the above-mentioned period has expired, your data will be deleted, unless we have to defend ourselves, for example in ongoing proceedings (e.g. due to a complaint under the General Equal Treatment Act).
+In this case, we will delete your data once the proceedings have been concluded, provided there are no statutory retention periods.

-If we are permitted to store your data for a longer period of time on the basis of your consent, we will delete your data if you request us to do so and revoke your consent.
+If we are allowed to store your data for a longer period of time on the basis of your consent, we will delete your data if you request us to do so and withdraw your consent.
 If necessary, we will also delete your data before you withdraw your consent if it is foreseeable that no position will be available.

 Inclusion in our applicant pool

-If we are currently unable to offer you a job, we may ask you for your consent to continue storing your data.
-This serves the purpose of offering you a suitable position in the future.
+If we are unable to offer you a position at the present time, we may ask you for your consent to continue to store your data.
+The purpose of this is to offer you a suitable position at a later date.
 The legal basis for the processing of your data in our applicant pool is your consent (Art.
-6 Para.
+6 para.
 1 lit. a GDPR).
-Of course, you can revoke your consent at any time with future effect.
+You can of course withdraw your consent at any time with effect for the future.
 If you do not revoke your consent yourself within a period of two years, we will delete your data from our applicant pool at the latest.

 12. CRM System Salesforce